 This position is more common on smaller boats, but some bigger boats will sometimes have a split role.
 A split role is where you are one position with guests on and another with guests off.
 Split positions are great for entry-level “greenie” roles.

 On smaller boats, you will be a stewardess and a chef for the guests at the same time, which can be very time consuming, but it is a great way to find out which role you prefer.

 Smaller boats tend to have a more personal relationship with the owner and they tend to take the crew out for dinners more often.
 On larger boats, you are less likely to see this.

-In my experience, crew chef s the most important role on a yacht.
+In my experience, the crew chef s the most important role on a yacht.
 You are responsible for keeping the crew happy.
-This involves being up to date with their ever-changing diets, and making sure every crew members needs are being met.
+This involves being up to date with their ever-changing diets and making sure every crew member’s needs are being met.
 This can be very challenging when trying to cook for 10 + crew when they all have different preferences.